wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/google.rst

    #.
 Take note of the following parameters, as they will be used during the Wazuh indexer configuration:

       - **Entity ID**: This will be used later as the ``idp.entity_id``
-      - Select **DOWNLOAD METADATA** and place the metadata file in the ``configuration`` directory of Wazuh indexer.
+      - Select **DOWNLOAD METADATA** and place the metadata file in the ``configuration`` directory of the Wazuh indexer.
 The path to the directory is ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/``.

       .. thumbnail:: /images/single-sign-on/google/02-take-note-of-the-parameters.png
          :title: Take note of the parameters